bcgov/onroutebc/database/README.md

 ## Sample Data

 A small set of sample data (~100 records in each data table) is loaded into the local Docker SQL Server database when the container is built.
+The sample data will be loaded only if an environment variable `MSSQL_LOAD_SAMPLE_DATA=1` is present (typically this is set in the developer's `.env` file in the project root).
 The same set of sample data is loaded into the hosted MOTI database when the `reset-moti-db.sh` script is executed (see [above](#updating-the-moti-hosted-database)).

 The sample data was generated originally in [mockaroo](https://www.mockaroo.com) but is saved in the repository as DML insert statements in the `/database/mssql/scripts/sampledata/` directory.
 The DML insert statements were generated from SQL Server Management Studio.